CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ### Using An RDBS Instance To Host Multiple Databases

-* An RDBS instance created from AppFog has a database named `default` created and this database is provided in the `dbname` field of the VCAP_SERVICES environment variable.
+* An RDBS instance created from AppFog has a database named `default` created, which is provided in the `dbname` field of the VCAP_SERVICES environment variable.
 Users can create multiple databases within a single RDBS instance instead of creating a new RDBS instance for each application. *Note:* Since VCAP_SERVICES will only provide the `default` database for connection the user created database needs to be provided in the connection configuration.
-This example shows configuration to conncect to a user created database named `myapp-db`:
+This example shows configuration to conncect to a user created database named `myapp-db`, instead of using VCAP_SERVICES to connect to the `default` database:

 ```
 // set connection info from CenturyLink Relational DB service instance